Jennifer Johnson-Leung

 PhD Students

-Undergraduate Students
+Undergraduate Research

 I have mentored over a dozen undergraduate students in research and independent study.
 The students listed below received Undergraduate Research Fellowships.
-If you are interested in doing research with me or need a letter of recommendation, please come to my office hours or send me an email to set up an appointment.

 Bio